htdebeer/pandocomatic/documentation/pandocomatic_cli.md

 `-b, --debug`

 :   Run pandocomatic in debug mode.
-At the moment this means that all pandoc invocations are printed as well.
+At the moment this means that all pandoc
+    invocations are printed as well.

 ### Status codes

-When pandocomatic runs into an error, it will return with status codes `1266` or `1267`.
-The former is returns if something goes wrong before any conversion is started and the latter when something goes wrong during the conversion process.
+When pandocomatic runs into a problem, it will return with status codes `1266` or `1267`.
+The former is returned if something goes wrong before any conversion is started and the latter when something goes wrong during the conversion process.